Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-tokens.md

 You can manage the [full lifecycle](https://docs.basistheory.com/#tokens) of all of your tokens.
 This includes creating, updating, reading, detokenizing, searching, and deleting tokens.
 Basis Theory offers the ability to also create tokens in bulk via the [tokenize API endpoint](https://docs.basistheory.com/#tokenize).
 This endpoint provides a way to create multiple tokens while preserving the format of your request.

-You can also make use of the token time to live (TTL) capability to expire part or all of your tokenized data.
+You can also make use of the token time to live (TTL) capability to expire your tokenized data.

 # What are the capabilities of a token?